jeffschoonover416/jeffschoonover.dev-source/md-content/about.md

 ---
 title: About
-description: About Description
+description: About me
 publish: True
 authorName: Jeff Schoonover
+slug: about

 ---

 ## About

 Welcome!